Schools of Planning and Architecture

-The Schools of Planning and Architecture (SPAs) are a group of autonomous public institutes of higher education under Ministry of Education, Government of India.
+The Schools of Planning and Architecture (SPAs) are centrally funded technical institutes located across India.
+They are a group of autonomous public institutes of higher education under Ministry of Education, Government of India.
 They were established with the objectives of providing quality Architecture and physical planning education.
 The SPAs primarily offer undergraduate, postgraduate, doctoral and executive education programmes.

 Each SPA is autonomous and exercises independent control over its day-to-day operations.
 However, the administration of all SPAs and the overall strategy of SPAs is overseen by the SPA council.
-The SPA Council is headed by India's Minister of Human Resource Development and consists of the chairpersons and directors of all SPAs and senior officials from the MHRD.
+The SPA Council is headed by India's Minister of Human Resource Development (MHRD) and consists of the chairpersons and directors of all SPAs and senior officials from the MHRD.

 Institutes

 The SPAs lists three institutes located at Bhopal, New Delhi and Vijayawada.

 History

 The history of the SPA system dates back to 1946 when Sir Jogendra Singh of the Viceroy's Executive Council set up a committee whose task was to consider the creation of Higher Technical Institutions for post-war industrial development in India.
 The 22-member committee, headed by Nalini Ranjan Sarkar, recommended the establishment of these institutions in various parts of India, along the lines of the Massachusetts Institute of Technology and consulting from the University of Illinois at Urbana–Champaign with affiliated secondary institutions.

 The first School of Planning and Architecture was founded in 1941 as a Department of Architecture of Delhi College of Engineering now the Delhi Technological University.
-It was later affiliated to the University of Delhi and integrated with the School of Town and Country Planning which was established in 1955 by the Government of India to provide facilities for rural, urban and regional planning.
-On integration, the School was renamed as School of Planning and Architecture in 1959.
-Recognizing its national and international eminence, the Government of India conferred the status of the ‘Deemed University’ on the School in 1979.
+It was affiliated to the University of Delhi and integrated with the School of Town and Country Planning which was established in 1955 by the Government of India to provide facilities for rural, urban and regional planning.
+On integration, the school was renamed as School of Planning and Architecture in 1959.
+Recognizing its national and international eminence, the Government of India conferred the status of 'Deemed University' on the school in 1979.
 This entitled the SPA, New Delhi to broaden and deepen its academic horizons by introducing new academic programmes, and by promoting critical research activities.

 On the request of Ministry of Human Resource Development, Government of India a project report was prepared by Institute of Town Planners, India (ITPI) for establishing four new Schools of Planning & Architecture in the country.
 Based on this report the Government took a decision to establish two SPAs, one in Bhopal and the other in Vijayawada.